spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productmanagement-module.md

 The new version provides support to manage the `abstract product-store` relations per store.

 1. Update `/ install spryker/product` to at least 6.0.0 version.
-See [Migration Guide - Product](/docs/scos/dev/module-migration-guides/migration-guide-product.html) for more details.
+For more details, see [Migration Guide - Product](/docs/scos/dev/module-migration-guides/migration-guide-product.html)
-2. Update `/ install spryker/productmanagement` to at least 0.10.0 version.
+2. Update `/ install spryker/productmanagement` to 0.10.0 version or later.
-3. Run `vendor/bin/console transfer:generate` to generate the transfer object changes.
+3. To generate the transfer object changes, run `vendor/bin/console transfer:generate`.
 4. The Product Information Management (PIM) Back Office expects the `abstract product-store` relation handling a partial form to be defined in the dependency provider using the `Spryker\Zed\Kernel\Communication\Form\FormTypeInterface`.
-You can use the single store and multi-store compatible default implementation `Spryker\Zed\Store\Communication\Form\Type\StoreRelationToggleType` wrapped in `Spryker\Zed\Store\Communication\Plugin\Form\StoreRelationToggleFormTypePlugin`.
+You can use a single-store and multi-store compatible default implementation.`Spryker\Zed\Store\Communication\Form\Type\StoreRelationToggleType` wrapped in `Spryker\Zed\Store\Communication\Plugin\Form\StoreRelationToggleFormTypePlugin`.

 {% info_block warningBox "Note" %}